-4. While the current rate of two hundred and forty dollars and forty-four cents per single family residential parcels is adequate to cover inflationary increases in the surface water management fund, it does not provide an adequate level of funding to continue to build upon ongoing efforts to mitigate the impacts of degrading stormwater infrastructure comprised of grey (facilities and systems) and green (natural lands, forests, bio-swales, rain gardens) elements.
-The proposed increase of approximately twenty percent will help continue efforts to improve the stormwater infrastructure to a higher level of service, one that is more resilient and helps support a long-term strategy to mitigate the impacts of climate change in an equitable manner across the county.
+- 4. The current rate of two hundred and eighty-nine dollars per single family residential parcels is inadequate to cover inflationary increases in the surface water management fund, it does not provide an adequate level of funding to continue to build upon ongoing efforts to mitigate the impacts of degrading stormwater infrastructure comprised of grey, which are facilities and systems, and green, which are natural lands, forests, bioswales and rain gardens, elements.
+The proposed increase of approximately eleven and seven hundred sixty-five thousandths percent will help continued efforts to improve the stormwater infrastructure to a higher level of service, one that is more resilient and helps support a long-term strategy to mitigate the impacts of climate change in an equitable manner across the county.
+Examples of such efforts include removal of barriers to fish passage, forest health and restoration and additional support structures to advance county initiatives. - 5.
+An increase in the base amount of the surface water management charge from two hundred eighty-nine dollars per residential parcel in 2023, a thirty-four dollar increase over 2022, and corresponding adjustments in the rates for classes of nonresidential property, are needed to provide necessary surface water management services to protect public health and safety. - 6.
+It is in the public interest, and is necessary for the protection of health, safety, and welfare of the residents of King County, that the necessary costs of providing surface water management services continue to be funded and that such costs continue to be charged against those parcels either benefitting from such services or contributing to the increase of surface water runoff, or both, which the King County surface water management program must address.

-- 5. An increase in the base amount of the surface water management charge from two hundred forty dollars and forty-four cents per residential parcel to two hundred eighty-nine dollars per residential parcel in 2019, a forty-eight dollar and fifty-six cent increase over 2018, and corresponding adjustments in the rates for classes of nonresidential property, are needed to provide necessary surface water management services to protect public health and safety. - 6.
-It is in the public interest, and is necessary for the protection of health, safety, and welfare of the residents of King County, that the necessary costs of providing surface water management services continue to be funded and that such costs continue to be charged against those parcels benefitting from such services and/or contributing to the increase of surface water runoff, which the King County surface water management program must address. - 7.
-Parcels owned by federally recognized tribes or members of such tribes that are located within the historical boundaries of a reservation are not subject to the surface water management charges provided for in K.C.C chapter 9.08.
+7. Parcels owned by federally recognized tribes or members of such tribes that are located within the historical boundaries of a reservation are not subject to the surface water management charges provided for in K.C.C chapter 9.08.